-Attackers target Christian neighborhood in Pakistan
+Christian neighborhood, courts targeted in two attacks

 "We have enhanced the security of Christians establishments, schools, hospitals, colonies and churches," said Zulfikar.

-A Pakistani Taliban splinter group claimed responsibility for the attack in an emailed statement.
+A Pakistani Taliban splinter group claimed responsibility for both attacks in an emailed statement.

 "If Islamic law is not imposed across the country, such attacks will continue to be carried out," the statement said.